Latest Fluent (BLEND) News Update

 Deep Dive

-Overview: This update revised the official documentation for connecting wallets and applications to Fluent's networks.
-It provides clear parameters for Mainnet, Testnet, and the experimental Devnet, helping developers integrate more easily.
+Overview: This update revises the official guide for developers to connect their wallets and applications to Fluent's live networks.
+It ensures users have the correct and current endpoints for Mainnet, Testnet, and the experimental Devnet.

 Conclusion